janhesters/geromekevin/content/blog/setting-up-a-project-with-ci-cd-using-amplify/index.md

 That's it! 🚀 You can now deploy your projects with confidence.

-If you liked this tutorial, you might want to read about ["Multiple Environments with AWS Amplify"](https://janhesters.com/multiple-environments-with-aws-amplify/) because effectively collaborating in teams is an essentiell skill.
+If you liked this tutorial, you might want to read about ["Multiple Environments with AWS Amplify"](https://janhesters.com/multiple-environments-with-aws-amplify/) because effectively collaborating in teams is an essential skill.

 ### Summary